Boxing inequalities in Banach spaces and Riemannian manifolds: Introduction

--However, for every $m$ Hausdorff contents $\HC_m$ are not additive.
-For example, it is easy to see directly from the definition that if $A$ is connected, $\HC_1(A)$ coincides with the radius $rad(A)$ of $A$ (that is, the infimum of radii of metric balls in the ambient metric space $X$ that contain $A$).
+- However, for every $m$ Hausdorff content $\HC_m$ is not additive.
+For example, if $A$ is a connected bounded subset of a Banach space $X$, $\HC_1(A)$ coincides with the radius $rad(A)$ of $A$.
 It is easy to use this observation to construct examples of disjoint connected sets $A$ and $B$ with $\HC_1(A\bigcup B)< \HC_1(A)+\HC_1(B)$.

-A classical fact about Hausdorff contents is the following theorem proven by W. Gustin ([G]) and called the boxing inequality:
+A classical fact about Hausdorff content is the following theorem proven by W. Gustin ([G]) called the boxing inequality:

 \begin{theorem} Let $\Omega$ be a bounded open domain in $\mathbb{R}^{n+1}$ with a smooth boundary, $\partial\Omega$.
 Then $\HC_n(\Omega)\leq c(n)\HC_n(\partial\Omega)$ for some constant $c(n)$. \end{theorem}